box/developer.box.com/guides/authentication/oauth2/without-sdk.md

 Before continuing you will need to complete the following steps:

-- Create a Custom App within the Box Developer Console, which leverages the OAuth 2.0 authentication method.
+- Create a Platform App within the Box Developer Console, which leverages the OAuth 2.0 authentication method.
 - Navigate to the configuration tab for the application to copy the `client_id` and `client_secret` values.
 - Ensure at least one redirect URI is configured in the configuration tab for the application.